Best Online Tax Software for 2019

 The software's interface is easy to navigate, and unlike some of its competitors, H&R Block lists its tax filing costs upfront, giving prospective users an idea of how much the service will affect their wallets.
 The service also gives its users access to professional help, though that service costs extra.

-Why would you use tax preparation software?
+Q: Why would you use tax preparation software?

-There are many reasons why someone would want to use tax preparation software, but speed and accuracy are the two major factors.
+A: There are many reasons why someone would want to use tax preparation software, but speed and accuracy are the two major factors.
 Before the advent of computer software to handle the tax filing process for you, people had to enter their information by hand over multiple forms, often writing the same information over and over.

 With today's digital options, data input is as easy as scanning an existing form for the relevant information to be automatically added into the appropriate fields.
 What would take hours to complete by hand takes just minutes with a computer or mobile device.